jklibby/camera-calibration/readme.md

   - 7 # n_cols of checkerboard
 ```

+## Hardware

+### Cameras

+The cameras used while developing this package are listed [here](https://emeet.com/products/webcam-c960?srsltid=AfmBOoqEeD-NkI387nEIdUqKJ3EZzhl9x4CIyGW41jNczWauxN5j-cBd).

+Furthermore, if you have your laptop does not have USB compatibility, use connecting wires from the same company to connect all your cameras.

+### Camera Setup

+We 3D printed a camera rig for our webcams.
+We also printed a stencil to create a stereo camera system to place both the cameras on.

-## Checkerboard
+### Checkerboard
-It is best to use a checkbaoord which is printed or completely stuck to a hard surface.
+It is best to use a checkerboard which is printed or completely stuck to a hard surface.

 Using a heavier stock paper is better than using a normal paper as it tends to abosorb less moisture.

-Use a checkbaord pattern with different rows and columns.
+Use a checkbaord pattern with different rows and columns, i.e number of rows should not be equal to number of columns.

+You can use this [link](https://calib.io/pages/camera-calibration-pattern-generator) to generate checkerboards.

 ## Capturing Images